WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 See also [profiling](https://www.webhare.dev/reference/internals/profiling) for profiling flags

-You can also set custom debug flags and check them using %IsDebugTagEnabled.
+You can also set custom debug flags for your own modules and check them using %IsDebugTagEnabled.
+These should be prefixed with your modulename and a double colon (`:`)

+To set multiple flags separate them by commas (`,`).

 ### WEBHARE_DEBUGCHROME
 Set to 1 to enable the debugflag for the Chrome headless runner